Drozerah/es6-babel-node-starter/README.md

 The technique called _transpiling_ (transformation + compiling) is based on the usage of special tools to transform ES6 code into equivalent or close matches that works in ES5 environments.

-This _ready to go_ configuration is aimed to give the JavaScript developer the capability to quickly set up a Node.js environment and deliver ES5 from ES6 without worrying time into the maze of `Babel` configuration options and its plugins...
+This _ready to go_ configuration is aimed to give the JavaScript developer the capability to quickly set up a Node.js environment and deliver ES5 from ES6 without wasting time in the maze of `Babel` configuration options and its plugins...
 It gives you the minimum settings to start a new project or evaluate any new ideas and it includes one HTML code base to fulfill this objective as well.

 ![img](https://raw.githubusercontent.com/Drozerah/MyGitHubStorage/master/img/babel-transpilation/readme-tree-structure.png)